 Ms. Mendrinos received her J.D. from the University of Baltimore School of Law in 2012, where she graduated with honors.
 She previously received her B.S. from the University of Nevada, Las Vegas.

 After an enterprising start holding management positions in a number of commercial businesses, Ms. Mendrinos turned her eye toward a long-standing dream: law school.
 While attending the University of Baltimore School of Law, she served as the Managing Editor of the Journal of Land and Development and was a member of the National Moot Court Competition Team.

-Ms. Mendrinos also interned for the Honorable Judge Barry Williams and Honorable Judge John Prevas, in addition to clerking for Shaw, Joseph & Just, P.A.
-Following graduation, Ms. Mendrinos interned for the Honorable Judge Stephen Sfekas, associate judge for the Baltimore City Circuit Court.
+While in law school, Ms. Mendrinos interned for the Honorable Judge Barry Williams and the Honorable Judge John Prevas, in addition to clerking for Shaw, Joseph & Just, P.A.
+Following graduation, Ms. Mendrinos interned for the Honorable Judge Stephen Sfekas, associate judge for Baltimore City Circuit Court.